Plan your fall wardrobe early

 I know, I know.
 It is still the mid of summer, and you are still pre-vacation or vacation mode.
 The heat is on and we are not so unhappy about the heat as it sounds when we sigh.
 We also are in full denial.
 Summer means freedom, even fashion wise.
 The dress code is a little looser than in the other times of the year because it is hot.
 Well whatever is hot for you.
 But face it.
 Fall will soon knock at the door and announce winter, who then will show its ugly face for what seems to be never ending.

-In this new series, I will present five tips how to create an awesome fall/winter wardrobe without breaking the bank and without starving style wise.
+In this new series of five posts, I will present tips how to create an awesome fall/winter wardrobe without breaking the bank and without starving style wise.
 The series will be online every Wednesday.
 Thus, mark your calendar to stop by.

 Tip #1: Take stock

 When the weekend forecast calls for rain assign that rainy day to take stock of what you have and identify what you need.
 Get five trash bags and label them tailor, dry cleaner, charity, consignment, and trash.
 Also have the laundry basket handy for clothes that need ironing.
 If you had not had the time to wash everything before you put the clothes in storage in spring have a second one for the clothes that need to be washed.
 Take you last seasons items out of the storage and pile them onto your bed (so you cannot bail out).
 Go thru your fall clothes and sort out all items that

 - you do not recall when you wore it last time

 - you are sick off

 - not the style you want to go for

 - were last season’s must-have trend, but now look like what they are: last season’s trend and hence old fashioned